The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 3. Consider prescription drug benefits (even if you don’t need them now)

 Susan currently takes just one prescription medication, but she knows that could change.
 So she picked a plan with prescription drug coverage.
-A 2019 AARP survey found that 80% of respondents over 50 take prescription medication on a regular basis, and 72% said they were concerned about the cost of their medications.
+A 2021 AARP survey found that 77% of respondents over 50 take prescription medication on a regular basis, and 58% said they were concerned they won't be able to afford their medications over the next few years.

 While most employer-based health insurance plans include prescription drug benefits, Medicare is different.
 When you sign up for Original Medicare, you’ll need to purchase a separate drug plan.
 Most Medicare Advantage plans, on the other hand, include prescription benefits.